 Banks and other financial institutions, like credit unions and mortgage banks, offer a variety of mortgage loan products.
-These mortgage loans vary by term anywhere between 15-year mortgages and 30-year mortgages, as well as 5/1 ARM mortgages.
-The 20-year mortgage is not as popular as the other mortgages, but perhaps they should be.
+These mortgage loans vary by terms anywhere between 15-year and 30-year mortgages, as well as 5/1 ARM mortgages.
+The 20-year mortgage is not as popular as the other mortgages, but perhaps it should be.

 There is no such thing as “one size fits all” when it comes to a mortgage loan.
-Some borrowers may prefer a longer term mortgage with lower payments and some a shorter term mortgage with higher payments, both depending on their income and individual goals.
-Some will prefer a fixed rate mortgage so they will always know what their mortgage payment will be from month-to-month.
-Others may prefer an adjustable rate mortgage with a fixed component at first since their incomes’ may be lower in the early years of the mortgage and higher in later years when the payment could spike up.
+Some borrowers may prefer a longer-term mortgage with lower payments, and some a shorter-term mortgage with higher payments--both depending on their income and individual goals.
+Some will prefer a fixed rate mortgage so they always know what their mortgage payment will be from month to month.
+Others may prefer an adjustable rate mortgage with a fixed component at first, since their income may be lower in the early years of the mortgage and higher in later years when the payment could spike up.

-The 20-year mortgage loan, with a term and an interest rate lying somewhere between other mortgage loans might be preferable to some people.
-Here is a comparison of some of the more common mortgage loans with the 20-year mortgage loan.
+The 20-year mortgage loan, with a term and an interest rate lying somewhere between other mortgage loans, might be preferable to some people.
+Here is a comparison of some of the more common mortgage loans to the 20-year mortgage loan.

 |Comparing principal and interest payments for a house valued at $220,000.|